-What is the Difference Between Guilt and Shame?
+Understanding the Differences Between Guilt and Shame

 Shame is often used as a synonym for guilt.
 Feeling “guilty” and feeling “ashamed” seem to be interchangeable in many people’s minds.
 However, these two emotions are fundamentally different.